nextmv-io/go-routingkit/README.md

 distance := cli.Distance([]float32{-75.1785585,39.9532349}, []float32{-75.1650723,39.9515036})
 ```

-The `Route` query returns not only the distance between two points, but also a series of waypoints representing turn-by-turn directions from the starting point to the destination.
+The `Route` query returns not only the distance between two points, but also a series of waypoints along the path from the starting point to the destination.

 ```go
 distance, waypoints := cli.Route([]float32{-75.1785585,39.9532349}, []float32{-75.1650723,39.9515036})